JuliaGraphics/Luxor.jl/docs/src/tutorial/quickstart.md

 So, did the JuliaFission organization like their logo?
-Who knows? - they may still be debating how accurate the representation of an atom it should be...
+Who knows? - they may still be debating how accurate the representation of an atom should be...
 But if not, we can always recycle some of these ideas for future projects. 😃

 ## Extra credit